secutils-dev/secutils-docs/docs/guides/web_scraping/resources.md

 Configured tracker will fetch the resources of the `track-me.html` responder once a day and notify you if any changes are detected.
 You can change the frequency and notification settings to suit your needs.
 :::

-9. Click on the **Save** button to save the tracker
+9. Click the **Save** button to save the tracker
 10. Once the tracker is set up, it will appear in the trackers grid
-11. Expand the tracker's row and click on the **Update** button to make the first snapshot of the web page resources
+11. Expand the tracker's row and click the **Update** button to make the first snapshot of the web page resources
 12. Once the tracker has fetched the resources, they will appear in the resources grid:

 <table class="su-table">